 Open-Architecture Composite Structure

-composite material.
-Many make use of fiberglass due to its low weight and
+up of a composite material.
+Many make use of fiberglass due to its low

-compressibility strengths.
-Others use the heavier, and albeit stronger,
+weight and compressibility strengths.
+Others use the heavier, and

-carbon fiber material.
-Both work well with the typical amateur rocket;
+albeit stronger, carbon fiber material.
+Both work well with the typical

-fiber would be able to handle all loads, but is difficult
+fiber would be able to handle all loads, but is difficult to fabricate,

-expensive, and would decrease the mass margin from design
+expensive, and would decrease the mass margin from design to final

-In collaboration with Auburn University's Departments of Mechanical Engineering and Polymer and Fiber Engineering, Project Tiger Launch has developed a solution to overcome both problems: the open-arcitecture composite structure (O-ACS).
+In collaboration with Auburn University's Department of Mechanical Engineering, Center for Polymers and Advnaced Composites (CPAC), and sponsorship by Highland Composites, Project TIGRIS has developed a solution to overcome both problems: the open-architecture composite structure (O-ACS).
 O-ACS makes use of the maypole braiding process, a weaving method that uses meshed gears arranged in a circle to carry packages of yarn in an interlaced pattern.
-This pattern creates a composite lattice structure using yarns comprised of multiple prepreg carbon fiber (CF) tows, which when cured, become a rigid skeletal structure.
+This pattern creates a composite lattice structure using yarns comprised of multiple prepreg carbon fiber (CF) cord pregs, which when cured, become a rigid skeletal structure.

-The O-ACS will act as the skeleton of the Project Tiger Launch rocket.
+The O-ACS will act as the skeleton of the Project TIGRIS rocket.
 It's enhanced compressive resistance, compared to that of the typical carbon fiber or fiberglass tube, means increased strength with decreased weight.
-The O-ACS will be wrapped in a fiberglass sock that will provide the exterior surface of the rocket.
-This design decreases weight by almost 40% compared to a carbon fiber tube of the same size.
+The O-ACS will be wrapped in a fiberglass and foam core that will provide the exterior surface of the rocket.
+This design decreases weight by almost 30-40% compared to a carbon fiber tube of the same size.